Skip to content

 • Even though Part B is due on 9/18 you still need the code ready to go before your lab section the week of 9/15!

-• Part C: FPGA Analysis and Prototyping
+• Part C: FPGA Prototype

 • Done with randomly assigned partner